skliff13/CompetitionsParticipation/ImageCLEF2019/Scripts/README.md

 `CtPredictor3` inherits `CtPredictor2` and `CtPredictor` classes which were used for non-final CTR subtask submissions.
 Evaluation on the validation and test datasets is done with [go_e_predict_validation_set.py](go_e_predict_validation_set.py) and [go_f_predict_test_set.py](go_f_predict_test_set.py).

-The final evaluation on the validation subset gave the following results:
+The final evaluation on the validation subset gave the following AUC values:

 ```CTR_LeftLungAffected: 0.906173
 CTR_RightLungAffected: 0.956522
 CTR_Calcification: 0.765306